Enforcement of the Anti-Money Laundering Act

 The provision of business services refers to the commercial provision of the following services to third parties:

-Acting as a nominee entered in a shareholder register of a limited company other than a publicly listed company.
+- Acting as a nominee entered into a shareholder register of a limited company other than a publicly listed company.

 Anti-money laundering register